 Most who want to stay in business pack a lot of bees into their boxes - but more important is having brood of all ages that will continue to hatch as the queen lays more eggs.
 This allows for continual build-up without a dip two weeks after you hive the colony.
-Over the past seven years our nucs have contained at least three frames of brood - and many have four.
-We favor a stronger colony, whereas some will give you capped honey or empty comb.
-We feel April conditions should be good enough for the bees to fend for themselves.
-If inclement weather prevents foraging , some feeding is recommended.
+Over the past eleven years our nucs have contained at least three frames of brood - and many have four.
+This is at the expense of frames of honey, so if inclement weather prevents foraging , some feeding is recommended.

 REUSABLE NUC BOX

 Our boxes are no deposit/no return and yours to keep.
 This year we will again use the Jester white plastic boxes.They are light, durable, and bees aren't as likely to over-heat during transport.
 For pictures and additional comments please visit the Page "Ventilated Nuc Boxes".
 You can set them up as 'bait hives' or use them for making splits or catching swarms.

 ONE TRIP PICK-UP